 - the presentation of the evidence by the faculty member (or other) bringing the charge of violation of academic ethics.
-This may include statements made either verbally or in writing by those involved in the case.
+This may include statements in writing by those involved in the case.

 - the defense of the student.
-This may also include verbal or written statements by those involved in the case.
+This may also include written statements by those involved in the case.

 III.
 The right to appeal the decision.

-- All parties to the case shall be verbally notified of the committee's decision within 24 hours (one working day).
-The Chair of the Committee then forwards (within three days) its confidential written decision to the dean, the student and the faculty member(s) involved.
-This decision will be based on the majority vote of all members of the Committee in attendance.
+All parties to the case shall be verbally notified of the committee's decision within 24 hours (one working day).
+The Chair of the Committee then forwards (within three days) its confidential written decision to the Dean’s Office, the student, and the faculty member(s) involved.
+This decision will be based on the preponderance of evidence by majority vote of all members of the Committee in attendance.
 Those members of the Committee who do not concur with the majority opinion may append a minority opinion to the decision.

 - elimination of all charges brought against the student,